Product Review: Turmeric and Curcumin Supplements and Spices

 As noted in a meta-analysis of several clinical studies, there is compelling evidence that curcumin (about 1,000 mg per day) can be effective in treating symptoms (mainly pain and inflammation) of osteoarthritis and rheumatoid arthritis, although larger studies are needed to confirm these findings before a definitive recommendation can be made (Daily, J Med Food 2016).
 More details regarding the use of curcumin in each type of arthritis are below.

 Two small studies have shown that curcumin may reduce symptoms of rheumatoid arthritis including joint swelling and stiffness and walking time.
 In one study, 1,200 mg of curcumin reduced symptoms, but not as well as the non-steroidal anti-inflammatory drug (NSAID), phenylbutazone (Deodhar, Indian J Med Res, 1980).
-In a more recent study, 500 mg twice daily of a bioavailability-enhanced curcumin product (BCM-95, Biocurcumin) was comparable to a low-dose (50 mg) of diclofenac (an NSAID) twice daily, after 8 weeks.
+In another study, 500 mg twice daily of a bioavailability-enhanced curcumin product (BCM-95, Biocurcumin) was comparable to a low-dose (50 mg) of diclofenac (an NSAID) twice daily, after 8 weeks.
 Symptoms were reduced by about 40% from the beginning to the end of the study.
 Combining the curcumin and diclofenac was no more effective than either one alone (Chandran, Phytother Res 2012).
 A weakness of this study is that there was no placebo control group.
 (Note: The curcumin used in this study, BCM-95 is listed as an ingredient in several products in this review - Curcumin Extreme, Life Extension Super Bio-Curcumin, Progressive Labs Curcumin BCM-95, and Terry Naturally CuraMed - and is discussed in this Review, below.)

 A small placebo-controlled study of people with mild to moderate osteoarthritis of the knee found treatment with curcuminoids to be helpful.
 Six weeks of daily treatment with 1,500 mg of a curcuminoid complex resulted in significantly greater reductions in the severity of osteoarthritis symptoms than with placebo, with a particular reduction in pain and an improvement in physical function.
 Reports of stiffness were reduced in both the treatment and placebo groups, although not significantly more so in the treatment group (Panahi, Phytother Res 2014).
 Those receiving curcumin were able to reduce their use of anti-inflammatory drugs by 84% during the study -- significantly more than the 19% reduction among those in the placebo group.
 The curcumin used in the study was taken three times each day as a capsule containing 500 mg of curcuminoids as C3 complex® including 5 mg of Bioperine®, a bioavailability enhancer.
 This ingredient, C3 complex®, is found in two products listed below in this review: Doctor's Best High Absorption Curcumin and Nutrigold Turmeric Curcumin Gold, although the concentration of Bioperine® is lower in these products (2.5 mg rather than 5 mg per 500 mg of C3 complex®).